Sophie

 Shall ever truth and beauty’s hope confound:

-All meted life from here a living tomb.
+All life henceforth becomes a living tomb.

 Was I not worth a meeting face to face…